jianyangqt/gctb_doc/README.md

 3. Put the PDF into build/download folder with the name GCTB.pdf

-4. Put the latest GCTB into build/download with the name GCTB_$platform.zip
+4. Put the latest GCTB into build/download with the name gctb_$platform.zip

 *Note: this offline documents are for some users that have very old browsers, it is not prefered thus invisible to ordinary users*